CodedBinary/BlackboardScraper/README.md

 - Determine if lectures stored in folders are lectures
 - Think hard about whether its worth passing 5 arguments down so low level functions can use them
 - Only wait if download commences

-You cannot make this shit up.
-If (in main.py) you make the extractors assigned in one line, it breaks.
-You need to have those two lines there in that order, WITH THE PRINT STATEMENT.